 This comes only months after Francisco Partners, the private equity firm that owns NSO Group, failed to sell part of the company to the New York-based Blackstone Group, at a reported valuation of $1 billion..
 The collapse of the deal came amid reports this summer by The New York Times and digital rights group Citizen Lab about how Pegasus had been used to attack dozens of civilians, dissidents, and lawyers in Mexico, the United Arab Emirates, and elsewhere.
 (Apple and Google promptly issued updates to defend against NSO’s spyware, but that doesn’t guarantee that every phone is protected.)

 The company has also earned controversy for its links to former White House national security adviser Lt.
-General Michael Flynn: last year, Flynn’s various consulting gigs included work for Francisco Partners and for an NSO Group offshoot.
-Flynn, who pled guilty on Friday to lying to the FBI about his conversations with the Russian government, was paid a total of about $140,000 for his advice, which he provided while he was working with the Trump campaign.
+General Michael Flynn: in 2016, Flynn’s various consulting gigs included work for Francisco Partners and for an NSO Group offshoot, OSY Technologies.
+Flynn, who pled guilty on Friday to lying to the FBI about his conversations with the Russian government, was paid a total of about $140,000 for his work, which he provided while he was working with the Trump campaign.
 (NSO and Francisco did not respond to requests for comment.)